Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Proof of the Decomposition Theorem

-To complete the proof, we will identify the linear functional corresponding to each of these boundary facets (the functional is unique, up to scalar multiple, in the vector space spanned by $\Sigma_{(\delta,\epsilon)}$), and then we will show that this functional has the form $(\beta(\FF)\mapsto \zeta(\FF\cdot \cE_f))$, where $\cE_f$ is a supernatural sheaf and where $\zeta$ is one of the functionals that arises from Corollary~\ref{cor:dualconeA refined}.
+To complete the proof, we will identify the linear functional corresponding to each boundary facet of $\Sigma_{(\epsilon,\delta)}$, as identified in Lemma~\ref{lem:combinatorial} (note that the functional is unique, up to scalar multiple, in the vector space spanned by $\Sigma_{(\delta,\epsilon)}$); then we will show that this functional has the form $(\beta(\FF)\mapsto \zeta(\FF\cdot \cE_f))$, where $\cE_f$ is a supernatural sheaf and where $\zeta$ is one of the functionals that arises from Corollary~\ref{cor:dualconeA refined}.
 We will then apply Lemma~\ref{lem:refined positivity} to see that the result is nonnegative on any $\beta(\FF)\in \BBQ^{\cc}(S)$.